pittsburghmodular/NullVentana/README.md

 ---

-## 13. PRESETS
+## 14. PRESETS

 - **SLOT 1–8** with **SAVE / LOAD** — stored in this browser.
 Filled slots are marked with •.
 - **EXPORT FILE / IMPORT FILE** — download or load a `.json` preset you can keep, share or move between machines.
-- A preset captures every slider (all three shapes' density, rate and mix; every layer's mix, grade, key and grain settings), the text, Shape A/B/C, filter, palette, background mode, all toggles (backgrounds, loops, granular, key inverts), both loop ranges, recording length and level, virtual-camera resolution, and the seed.
-It does not include the loaded video files, the play head positions, or the audio/camera device choice.
+- A preset captures every slider (all three shapes' density, rate, mix and audio effect; every layer's mix, grade, tint, key and grain settings; the image size and its modulators), the text, Shape A/B/C and their AUDIO BAND choices, filter, palette, background mode, all toggles (mutes, backgrounds, loops, fill screen, granular, key inverts), both loop ranges, recording length and level, virtual-camera resolution, and the seed.
+It does not include the loaded video or image files, the play head positions, or the audio/camera device choice.
 - Presets saved with the old single-video / crossfade panel still load: the crossfade becomes the Shape A and B mixes, the shared source grade and grain settings are copied to the camera and video A, and SOURCE MIX becomes the camera / video A mixes.

 ---

-## 14. Signal chain (for the curious)
+## 15. Signal chain (for the curious)

-Background → CAMERA (graded, keyed, mixed) → VIDEO FILE A → VIDEO FILE B → SHAPE A → SHAPE B → SHAPE C (each at its own DENSITY, RATE and MIX) → FLUX LINES → INVERT → INK → RESOLUTION post-processing (posterise, grain, colour fringing) → RESOLUTION downscale → TEXT OVERLAY (resolution-treated) → RGB SPLIT → GLITCH → POINTS → PAINT → BLUR → TRAILS → FEEDBACK (with optional KEY) → DISPLAY FILTER (weave / tape wobble, colour offset, softening, tint and flicker, block noise, static, grain, dust and stains, vignette) → OUTPUT GRADE (including TINT) → scan lines.
+Background → CAMERA (graded, tinted, keyed, mixed) → VIDEO FILE A → VIDEO FILE B → IMAGE (sized, graded, tinted, keyed, mixed) → SHAPE A → SHAPE B → SHAPE C (each at its own DENSITY, RATE, MIX and audio routing) → FLUX LINES → INVERT → INK → RESOLUTION post-processing (posterise, grain, colour fringing) → RESOLUTION downscale → TEXT OVERLAY (resolution-treated) → RGB SPLIT → GLITCH → POINTS → PAINT → BLUR → TRAILS → FEEDBACK (with optional KEY) → DISPLAY FILTER (weave / tape wobble, colour offset, softening, tint and flicker, block noise, static, grain, dust and stains, vignette) → OUTPUT GRADE (including TINT) → scan lines.

 Knowing the order helps: FEEDBACK recirculates everything up to and including the text and effects; the DISPLAY FILTER comes after it, so the film or tape look sits on top of the loop rather than being fed back into it; INK is early, so it inks the video, shapes and FLUX LINES but not the later effects.
 Each source's own KEY happens as that layer is mixed in, so a keyed layer only ever opens onto the layers below it.
+A muted layer is simply skipped at its place in the stack.

 ---

-## 15. Tips
+## 16. Tips

 - **Reactive but not chaotic:** put a modest AUDIO MOD (30–50%) on RESOLUTION, TRAILS or RGB SPLIT rather than on RATE OF CHANGE.
 - **Beat-driven cuts:** LOAD VIDEO in deck A → its GRANULAR RESET ON → set LOOP START/END to the interesting part of the clip → raise GRAIN CROSSFADE if the cuts feel too harsh.
 Load a second clip in deck B with a different loop region and set both decks granular for two independent cutters.